Alexandro Jodorowsky

 El Topo

 A long allegorical, surreal western about a man in search for meaning (I think).
 The story starts with a gunfighter and his naked son who takes down a colonel who is terrorizing the people.
 A victimized woman attaches herself to him, he abandons his son, she convinces him to challenge the four wise masters of the desert, he defeats them all by cheating and finds he has gained nothing.
 She betrays him and chooses a lesbian lover instead and he wakes up years later in a hidden cave of social rejects and deformed people.
 He falls in love with a dwarf, tries to save them by digging a tunnel to the outside only to find a decadent and violent society on the other side.
-Along the way we see such images like a man with no legs on the back of a man with no arms, a man forced to have sex with a dwarf in public, bandits dancing with and sexually abusing four priests, a showdown where they wait for a whining balloon to run out of air before shooting, finding eggs in the sand between other people's feet and shooting rocks for water in a desert, etc. In other words, non-stop symbolic and insane vignettes posing as mystical, religious or satirical messages.
-It succeeds at rare times, but you only end up feeling confused.
+Along the way we see such images like a man with no legs on the back of a man with no arms, a man forced to have sex with a dwarf in public, bandits dancing with and sexually abusing four priests, an absurd showdown where they wait for a whining balloon to run out of air before shooting, finding eggs in the sand between other people's feet and shooting rocks for water in a desert, etc. In other words, non-stop symbolic and insane vignettes posing pretentiously as mystical, religious or satirical messages.
+It succeeds at rare times, and there is some meaning to be extracted from this experience, but the shock-tactics, nonsense intellectualism and new-age pop-mysticism gloss win out in the end.

 Fando y Lis

-Jodorowsky's first is also his most relatively accessible, albeit surreal movie with some graspable allegories and symbols as well as his usual impenetrable mysticism.
-Fando & Lis is a black and white surreal, Freudian story about an innocent young couple in search of a fantastical, Eden-like place called Tar.
-Along the way they lose their innocence and Fando trips over his ego, parents, homosexual tendencies and other psychological barriers.
-This is all portrayed symbolically of course but the movie seems to lack a center or goal and gets lost in pointless symbolism, half-baked ideas and aimless intellectualism.
+Jodorowsky's first is also his most relatively accessible movie from that period, albeit a very surreal movie based on his work with Arrabal, with graspable allegories and symbols as well as his usual impenetrable mysticism.
+Fando & Lis is a black and white, surreal, Freudian story about an innocent young couple in search of a fantastical, Eden-like place called Tar.
+Along the way they lose their innocence and Fando trips over his ego, parents, homosexual tendencies and other psychological barriers, growing more abusive and desperate as his dreams are shattered, witnessing the exploitation of the poor, blind men drinking blood, and a living-dead society, often with religious overtones.
+This is all portrayed symbolically and provocatively of course, but the heavy-handed psychology and pretentious symbolism become tedious and aimless after a while.
+Evidently, the provocation and content in this movie were enough to cause a riot in Mexico.

 Holy Mountain, The